swedenconnect/credentials-support/README.md

 The library **credentials-support-opensaml** contains the [OpenSamlCredential](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/OpenSamlCredential.java) class which is a class that wraps a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) as an OpenSAML [X509Credential](https://shibboleth.net/api/java-opensaml/5.0.0/org/opensaml/security/x509/X509Credential.html).
 This enables us to use the configuration support of the **credentials-support** library and use our credentials in an OpenSAML context.

-The **credentials-support-opensaml** library also defines the [OpenSamlCredentialTransformerFunction](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/OpenSamlCredentialTransformerFunction.java), which can be supplied to the `transform` method of an existing [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) and create an [OpenSamlCredential](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/OpenSamlCredential.java) instance.
+The **credentials-support-opensaml** library also defines the following transformers:

+- [OpenSamlCredentialTransformerFunction](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/OpenSamlCredentialTransformerFunction.java), which can be supplied to the `transform` method of an existing [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) and create an [OpenSamlCredential](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/OpenSamlCredential.java) instance.

+- [KeyDescriptorTransformerFunction](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/KeyDescriptorTransformerFunction.java), which can be used to create a SAML `md:KeyDescriptor` element to be included in SAML metadata.

 <a name="nimbus-support"></a>
 ## 10. Nimbus Support